UniMath/agda-unimath/src/foundation/sequences.lagda.md

 from the [natural numbers](elementary-number-theory.natural-numbers.md) into `A`.

-For a list of sequences from the
+For a list of number sequences from the
 [On-Line Encyclopedia of Integer Sequences](https://oeis.org) {{#cite oeis}}
 that are formalized in agda-unimath, see the page [`literature.oeis`](literature.oeis.md).